March West: The march

-After resupplying, French sent divisions D and E back east, before taking B, C and F to travel to Fort Whoop-Up.
-The expedition had been badly planned and executed, and almost failed; Baker describes it as "a monumental fiasco of poor planning, ignorance, incompetence, and cruelty to men and beasts".
+After resupplying, French sent divisions D and E back east, before taking B, C and F to travel to Fort Whoop-Up in October 1874.

+The expedition had been badly planned and executed, and almost failed.
+One historian described it as "a monumental fiasco of poor planning, ignorance, incompetence, and cruelty to men and beasts".

 Conclusion

 When the police arrived at Fort Whoop-Up on October 9, they were prepared for a battle, but the whisky traders were aware that they were coming and had long since moved on.
 The NWMP had received new orders from Ottawa to garrison the area and settled down to build Fort Macleod on an island in Oldman River.

 Legacy

 Early historians of the force stressed the epic nature of the expedition.
 The popular historian Arthur Haydon, for example, scorned the newspaper accounts which blamed the officers and men as "incapable", "inexperienced" and "careless", arguing that the march was "truly one of the most extraordinary on record", of which "all Canadians might well feel proud.
 By 1955, however, the historian Paul Sharp had suggested that the March West almost failed due to "misinformation, inexperience and ignorance" and criticism of the force's performance intensified after 1973.
 Ronald Atkin concludes that the expedition was "epic in its lack of organisation, in the poor way in which it was conducted and its incredibly close brush with disaster", Daniel Francis condemns it as "a fiasco of bad planning", with R. C. Macleod observing that "the difficulties of the Long March...were largely self-inflicted".
-Nonetheless, it rapidly became portrayed by the force as epic story of bravery, endurance and determination.
+Nonetheless, it rapidly became portrayed by the force as an epic story of bravery, endurance and determination.